ethereum/consensus-specs/fork_choice/confirmation-rule.md

                                     confirmation_byzantine_threshold: int,
                                     confirmation_slashing_threshold: int) -> bool:
     """
-    Returns whether the `block_root`'s checkpoint is justified.
+    Helper function of `is_ffg_confirmed` dealing with the case that the block to be confirmed is from the previous epoch.
     """
     max_adversarial_ffg_support_for_checkpoint = int(
         min(